wp-plugins/etsy-shop/readme.txt

 3. Edit Post to include Etsy Shop

 == Changelog ==

+= 0.14 =
+* Italian Translation (thanks to Pierantonio Bonato)
+* Compatible with WP 4.2.1

+= 0.13.1 =
+* Correct old shortcode method to avoid PHP Warning

+= 0.13 =
+* Option to show or not the Available Status Tag for each item

+= 0.12 =
+* Permit reset of the cache in the admin page (sponsor Michael Kellar)

 = 0.11 =
 * Add the option to change time out value for requests to etsy servers